PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Negative Aspects** - something you're afraid of or running from, something that holds you back

+The Ship should have a character sheet

+System for hired help

+The strangeness of the cosmos changes you?
+Advancement for experience the unexplainable and surviving

 #### Game about magic

 has schools of magic such as crystals, runes, and channeling